-Come to Limerick for 3 weeks this summer for hands-on courses in Irish culture, history, film, law, and art taught by distinguished Irish faculty.
+Come to Limerick for 3 weeks this summer for hands-on courses in Irish culture, Business, or Health by distinguished Irish faculty.
 On Summer in Ireland, you will fall in love with Irish culture and with your new home in Ireland’s fourth largest city.

 Get excited about:

 - World-class university – Summer in Ireland is based at the University of Limerick, a progressive new university with incredible Irish professors at top of their fields.

 - ?Great excursions – Complement your studies by traveling with your program to Dublin, to the Irish coast, and throughout the city of Limerick.

 - Travel opportunities throughout the region – With cheap airfare and train routes galore, you can spend your weekends traveling in Ireland, around the UK, and to various cities, beaches, and mountains throughout Europe during your summer abroad in Ireland.

 - ?Ireland-specific classes – Enthralling classes will give you a real feel for your new home and for contemporary Irish culture.